tomasdemelo/WW-Genotyper/README.md

 ## Running a Test Drive

-We have included an `example_data` directory to test the pipeline right out of the box and verify all your dependencies are correctly set up.
+I have included an `example_data` directory to test the pipeline right out of the box and verify all your dependencies are correctly set up.

 To test the functionality locally: